jaredly/j3/Roadmap.md

 - [x] better menuuu
 - [x] "pin" a toplevel, render readonly
 - [ ] okayyyy so, my traces are .. not really up to snufff.
 Is it that, I need to distinguish between locals and globals?
+- [x] gotta be able to delete an empty ns that's before you

 # THIH